-USAID-funded GH-TAMS (Global Health Technical Assistance and Mission Support Project) is seeking biomedical HIV prevention candidates for a ten-month consulting assignment.
-The activity will begin remotely (telework) with possible short-term travel to several African PEPFAR priority countries such as Tanzania and Zimbabwe (COVID travel conditions permiting).
+USAID-funded GH-TAMS is seeking biomedical HIV prevention candidates for a ten-month consulting assignment.
+The activity will begin remotely (telework) with possible short-term travel to several African PEPFAR priority countries such as Tanzania and Zimbabwe (COVID travel conditions permitting).

 The assignment’s purpose is provide direct technical support to USAID field programs on demand generation for VMMC services and demand generation, uptake, and continuation for PrEP services.
 The consultant will also to provide demand generation support to USAID/OHA as needed.

-Assignment start date is approximately August 15, 2020 with 160 days of level of effort envisioned.
-Candidates should possess an HIV technical background, with expertise in pre-exposure prophylaxis (PrEP) and voluntary medical male circumcision (VMMC).
+Assignment start date is approximately the first week in October with 70 days of level of effort envisioned.
+Candidates should possess an HIV technical background, with expertise in pre-exposure prophylaxis (PrEP).

 The Bureau for Global Health’s (GH) Office of HIV/AIDS (OHA) is the focus of HIV and AIDS technical leadership for USAID and has primary responsibility for leading the Agency’s efforts within President’s Emergency Plan for AIDS Relief (PEPFAR), a multi-billion-dollar, multi-faceted approach to combating the disease in more than 120 countries around the world.
 In cooperation with the US Department of State’s Office of the US Global AIDS Coordinator, other US Government (USG) partners, international organizations, and nongovernmental organizations, USAID provides global technical leadership on the full range of issues related to HIV and AIDS prevention, care, and treatment; manages numerous research and field support programs; and monitors the impact of the Agency’s HIV and AIDS programs.
 OHA provides input to decisions concerning the strategic allocation of financial and human resources in the sector and assists in designing, implementing, monitoring and evaluating programs.
 In this endeavor, USAID works closely with a range of USG agencies in the fight against AIDS, including the U.S Centers for Disease Control and Prevention (CDC), the Department of Defense (DOD) and Peace Corps.